 Need to recharge?
 Take a break at the RendezBREW seating area located in the Grand Gallery while enjoying music from talented musicians.

 Gold Medal winners from the 2017 Tasters Guild International Wine Judging will be featured at the Festival.
 Look for the Gold Medal bottles in the individual displays (and identified in the program listings) to taste these International award-winning wines.
 For the past 40 years, the Michigan Grape & Wine Industry Council – operating under the Michigan Department of Agriculture & Rural Development – has hosted the state’s ultimate wine competition.
 The results are presented at the end of each summer and many of the Gold Medal wines (including several Best of Class) from Michigan’s five federally-recognized viticultural regions are available for sampling in the Vineyard.

 The winning wines that will be available for tasting at the Festival are marked in the complete Wine, Beer & Spirits list.
 Look for the Gold Medal bottles at the wine displays to taste a winning wine!

-For more info visit: www.waveaward.com
+For more information about WAVE Awards visit: www.waveaward.com